yan-kisen/angugrails/README.md

   * Logout
   * Change Password
   * View home page
+  * Functional test with Cucumber
+  * Grails unit test with spock

 All text in the application is localized using the angular-translate library with the url loader for translations.